 Welcome to the metaphor close, and yes, I just used some metaphors in the earlier part.
 Perhaps, you had noticed them already before I pointed it out.

-Metaphors are figures of speech which indirectly compare two figuratively similar things but distinct.
+Metaphors are figures of speech that indirectly compare two figuratively similar things but distinct.
 You do not take it in a literal sense that you are drowning in options, but you can feel that way.

 If you still don’t know how to end a graduation speech, this method may be one of your best options.